Status of the Lawsuits Challenging the Affordable Care Act’s Birth Control Coverage Benefit

-This term, the Supreme Court will review 2 of the for-profit cases, Hobby Lobby and Conestoga Wood Specialties.
-Oral arguments are scheduled for March 25, 2014.
+This term, the Supreme Court is reviewing 2 of the for-profit cases, Hobby Lobby and Conestoga Wood Specialties.
+Oral arguments was heard March 25, 2014.
 The Court is expected to issue a decision this term.

 • In Hobby Lobby (a nationwide arts and crafts store chain with over 13,000 employees), the 10th Circuit Court of Appeals held in favor of the for-profit company, finding that it can exercise religious beliefs under RFRA and that the birth control requirement violated the company’s rights under RFRA.